 There are similarities and differences between real estate and equipment leases.
-While this post will delve into the details, it is important to note that effective lease accounting and management centralizes all lease types into one repository.
+While this post will delve into the details, it is important to note that effective lease management centralizes all lease types into one repository.
 A lease accounting software solution with the full functionality necessary to accurately track and manage the myriad of details associated with every lease type is the best initiative any business can take toward effective lease management.

 Real estate and equipment leases: The similarities